 - We work with organizations that support some of our most strategic issues, such as developing digital skills.
-We listen to what these organizations (e.g. CoderDojo, SOZIALHELDEN, Scope) needs, and collaboratively identify the best ways of supporting them to meet our shared objectives. - We identify new ways to help keep children safe online through work with partners such as European Schoolnet. - We enable discussions on some of the biggest issues facing society, through the creation of our flagship community investment program Digital Imagination. - We work with NGOs such as SCTE.
-CableLabs and more for input on our product development.
+We listen to what these organizations (e.g. CoderDojo, SOZIALHELDEN, Scope) needs, and collaboratively identify the best ways of supporting them to meet our shared objectives. - We identify new ways to help keep children safe online through work with partners such as European Schoolnet. - We enable discussions on some of the biggest issues facing society, through the creation of our flagship community investment program Digital Imagination. - We work with NGOs such as SCTE, CableLabs and more for input on our product development.

 - Our CoderDojo experience told us that there was an opportunity to combine the development of global citizenship with the needs to make coding engaging.
 We have further launched our Digital Imagination programs in three of our markets, The Netherlands, Poland and Ireland. - European Schoolnet informed us of the need to raise awareness to teachers on the educational resources available for them to help them address the online issues young people are facing.
 While the teen handbooks have been in high demand for many years, the launch of the educator handbook in 2019 forged a close and unique collaboration with the eTwinning network, facilitating hands-on involvement and engagement from teachers and pupils across Europe.
+In 2020, we furthered our collaboration on a new guide for educators and schools centered around privacy & GDPR training which we anticipate to be launched in 2021.